projectara/greybus-spec/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^

-An interface descriptor describes an access point for a module to the UniPro network.
-Each interface represents a single physical port through which UniPro packets are transferred.
+An interface descriptor describes an access point for a module to the
+|unipro| network.
+Each interface represents a single physical port
+through which |unipro| packets are transferred.
 Every module shall have at least one interface.
 Each interface has an id whose value is unique within the module.
 The first interface shall have id 0, the second (if present) shall have value 1, and so on.
 The purpose of these Ids